GuidesNews

 Ark Survival Ascended: Resolution & Graphics Presets

 Ark Ascended performs miserably on even the fastest GPUs, averaging a paltry 38 FPS on our GeForce RTX 4090 at 4K “Epic.”
 Switching to 1440p improves the framerates to 57 FPS, while 1080p produces an average of 68 FPS at the highest quality preset.
-A mere 20% scaling from QHD to FHD indicates some sort of bottleneck.

 Test Setup

 Ark Survival Ascended (at the time of publishing) comes with AMD Frame Generation enabled on all platforms.
 It can’t be disabled from the settings, but a simple command does the trick.
-Open the command line using the “`” button, and type the following:
+Open the command line using the “`” button, and type the following:`

 • r.FidelityFX.FI.Enabled 0